 Director/Program Coordinator: Middle School and High School Principals participate in after-school activities.
 Payment of the fees provides unlimited access to clubs.

-Program Description: The Student Activity Fund is used to collect fees from students who student has unlimited access to clubs.
+Program Description: The Student Activity Fund is used to collect fees from students who

 Fee Structure: The fee is \$150 per year at both the High School and Middle School.
-The services, equipment and materials to operate the clubs/program.